Rajeev-08/Innovize/README.md

 -   **🧠 AI-Driven Refinements**: Get immediate suggestions to improve your idea's title, summary, and structure.
 -   **📊 ML Clustering & Visualization**: Similar ideas are automatically clustered and visualized on an interactive dashboard, helping to identify trends and innovation hotspots.
 -   **🚀 Zero-Auth & Anonymous**: No accounts, no logins, no friction.
 All submissions are processed on the fly without storing user data.
--   **⚙️ Mock Mode**: Runs with pre-programmed dummy data if no API key is provided, perfect for offline development and testing the UI.

 ## 🛠️ Tech Stack